Emimint/YelpCamp/README.md

 ### The project

-Yelp Camp is a full-stack campground location rental simulator made with JavaScript, Node, Express and MongoDB.
+Yelp Camp is a full-stack campground location rating simulator made with JavaScript, Node, Express and MongoDB.

 ### Technical Stack